ijding/power-outage-project/README.md

 **Null Hypothesis**: The distribution of CAUSE.CATEGORY is the same across all climate regions

-**Alternative Hypothesis**: There is at least one pair of climate regions that have differing distributinos of CAUSE.CATEGORY
+**Alternative Hypothesis**: There is at least one pair of climate regions that have differing distributions of CAUSE.CATEGORY

 Since we are analyzing the distribution of a categorical variable, and how it changes, TVD will be a suitable test statistic.
 Permutation testing will be performed, using the regions as labels.
 We begin with an analysis of a single pair of regions (Central and West) before moving on to perform multiple testing.